 “A strong addition to the practice of cultural materialism within modernist studies.”—Bonnie Roos, coeditor of Behind the Masks of Modernism: Global and Transnational Perspectives

 Transnational in scope, this much-needed volume explores how modernist writers and artists address and critique dramatic changes to food systems that took place in the early twentieth century.
 In this period, small farms were being replaced with industrial agriculture, political upheavals exacerbated food scarcity in many countries, and globalization opened up new modes of distributing culinary commodities.

 Looking at a unique variety of art forms by authors, painters, filmmakers, and chefs from Ireland, Italy, France, the United States, India, the former Soviet Union, and New Zealand, contributors draw attention to modernist representations of food.
 Among other topics, they consider Oscar Wilde’s aestheticization of food, Katherine Mansfield’s use of eggs as a feminist symbol, Langston Hughes’s frequent use of chocolate as a metaphor for blackness, hospitality in William Faulkner’s Sanctuary, Ernest Hemingway’s struggles with gender and sexuality as expressed through food and culinary objects, Futurist cuisine, avant-garde cookbooks, and the effects of national famines in the work of James Joyce, Viktor Shklovsky, and Tarashankar Bandyopadhyay.
 Less celebrated topics of putrefaction and waste are analyzed in discussions of food as both a technology of control and a tool for resistance.

 The diverse topics and methodologies assembled here illustrate how food studies can enrich research in the literary and visual arts but also for social transformation.
 The cultural work around food, the editors argue, determines what is produced, who has access to it, and what can or will change.
 A milestone volume, this collection uncovers new links between seemingly disparate spaces, cultures, and artistic media and demystifies the connection between modernist aesthetics and the emerging food cultures of a globalizing world.

 Jessica Martell is visiting assistant professor of English at Appalachian State University.
 Adam Fajardo is assistant professor of English at Georgia Gwinnett College.
-Philip Keel Geheber is instructor of English at Louisiana State University.
+Philip Keel Geheber is adjunct instructor of English at Fordham University.